junjiemao/dowhen/README.md

 #### condition

 `condition` takes a string expression or a function that evaluates to a `bool`.
-It will be evaluated for every event and the event will only fire when `condition` evaluates to `True`.
+It will be evaluated for every trigger and the trigger will only fire when `condition` evaluates to `True`.

 If a function is used, the magic local variable mapping as `do`